 All content files are contained in VST Sound files which have the file extension .vstsound.
 Look for VST Sound files that include the name of the software stated in the error message in their file names and remove them.

-In case of doubt, move the content files to a different location first, for example to the Desktop.
+In case of doubt, move the VST Sound file(s) to a different location first, for example to the Desktop.
 If this solves the problem, you still can delete them later.